eclipse-che/che-theia/README.md

  - Nice views to interact with your user containers or production runtime containers.
    (Terminal access, execute Che-commands in specific containers, etc...)

-## Che-theia capabilities
+## Che-Theia capabilities
-In Che-theia, you’ll find the following capabilities:
+In Che-Theia, you’ll find the following capabilities:

 | Plug-in               | Description |